Fetterman launches ad discussing stroke after NBC interview draws criticism

-Democratic Pennsylvania Lt.
-Gov. and Senate candidate John Fetterman released a new ad on Friday discussing his stroke after an NBC News interview this week reignited concerns about his health.
+Pennsylvania Lt.
+Gov. John Fetterman’s (D) Senate campaign released a new ad on Friday discussing his stroke after an NBC News interview this week reignited concerns about his health.

 Fetterman, who suffered a stroke just days before the state’s May primary, faced new scrutiny after the interview aired on Tuesday, during which he appeared to have trouble articulating himself.